chrismlusk/accuraty-templates/Portals/_default/Skins/CLIENT_CODE/src/js/modules/README.md

 ### DNN Persona Bar

-As of version 9.2, DNN does not apply any classes to the `<body>` when the Persona Bar is active.
+Before version 9.3, DNN did not apply any classes to the `<body>` when the Persona Bar is active.
 It _does_ give the `<body>` margin, but having a class is useful for tweaking other styles when the Persona Bar is active.

-This function adds the class `.hasDnnPersonaBar` if it is active.
+This function adds the class `.personabar-visible` if it is active.

 ### Enable dropdowns on hover